Oppodelldog/droxy/README.md

 > create commands that proxy to docker

 ## The idea
-This tool should help you in creating variants of commands that proxy execution into docker containers.
+This tool helps you in creating variants of commands that proxy execution into docker containers.

 ## Getting started
-**Downlooad**
+**Download**
 To get started you either download a precompiled binary from [releases](https://github.com/Oppodelldog/droxy/releases).
 If you would like to build the tool from source code, read the contribution part of this document.

 **Wiki**
 Take a look at the wiki examples to learn how to setup up custom commands